As latest round of U.S.-China talks end, 'significant work' remains

 The plan to continue the discussions was taken as a positive sign.

-Reporting by David Lawder, Jason Lange and Chris Prentice in Washington; Writing by David Lawder and Alexandra Alper; Editing by James Dalgleish, Susan Thomas and Leslie Adler
+Reporting by David Lawder, Jason Lange and Chris Prentice in Washington; additional reporting by Yawen Chen and Tony Munroe in Beijing; Writing by David Lawder and Alexandra Alper; Editing by James Dalgleish, Susan Thomas, Leslie Adler and Peter Graff